ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum execution time in seconds for this job run.
 This value is *optional*.
 The default value is <code>0</code>.
 </dd>
 <dt>`--memory`, `-m`</dt>
 <dd>The amount of memory to assign to this job run.
 Use `M` for megabytes or `G` for gigabytes.
-For valid values, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
+For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
 This value is *optional*.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of this job run.
 Required if the referenced job does not have a related job configuration.
 Use a name that is unique within the project.